baldenosu/graphing-options-microservice/README.md

 # Sending Requests

-Requests can be made using ZeroMQ like so:
+Requests can be made using ZeroMQ, the set up would look like so:
 ```Python
 import zmq